BriefFiniteElementNet/BFE.Net.devdocs/docs/loads/elementLoads/uniformload.rst

 	- ``CoordinationSystem.Global``: The load is assumed in global coordination system
 	- ``CoordinationSystem.Local``: The load is assumed in local coordination system of element that load is applied to (each element type have different local coordination system which is stated in appropriated section).

-Look at examples section for more information on how to use.
+Look at :ref:`_element-load-coordination-system` for more information on how to use.

 LoadDirection (Obsolete: see Direction)
 -------------